This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 275°F. Spray a 9X13 inch baking dish with nonstick cooking spray and set aside.
+- Preheat oven to 275°F. Spray a 9X13-inch baking dish with nonstick cooking spray and set aside.

-- Whisk together flour, baking soda and salt in a small bowl and set aside.
+- Whisk together flour (3 cups), baking soda (1 1/2 teaspoons), and salt (1/4 teaspoon) in a small bowl and set aside.

-- Bake in preheated oven for about 1 hour or until a toothpick inserted into the center of the cake comes out clean.
+- Bake in the preheated oven for about 1 hour or until a toothpick inserted into the center of the cake comes out clean.
 Remove from oven and place immediately into the freezer for 45 minutes.

 Fans Also Made: